Residual test to search for microlensing signatures in strongly lensed gravitational wave signals: Analysis on lensed gravitational waves

-where $\boldsymbol{x}=(x_{1},x_{2})$ and $\boldsymbol{x}^m$ are the positions of the macroimage and the $m^{\mathrm{th}}$ microimage respectively, $k=4GM^{z}_{L}/c^{3}$, and $\phi_{-}$ is the negative mass sheet term to offset the effects from the microlens masses, which does not change the total convergence.
+where $\boldsymbol{x}^m$ is the position of the $m^{\mathrm{th}}$ point mass in the stellar field, and $k=4Gm^{z}_{\rm L}/c^{3}$, where $m_{\rm L}$ indicates average microlens mass. $\phi_{-}$ is the negative mass sheet term to offset the effects from the microlens masses, which does not change the total convergence.
 In Eq.~\eqref{microfermat}, the macrolensing contribution is obtained through an approximation expansion, and the center of the expansion can be chosen manually.
 For convenience, we choose the macroimage point as the expansion center, such that $\boldsymbol{y}_{\rm macro} = 0$.
-By inserting Eq.~\eqref{microfermat} into Eq.~\eqref{af}, one can calculate the amplification factors $F(f)$ of a stellar field embedded in a macrolens.
+By inserting Eq.~\eqref{microfermat} into Eq.~\eqref{af}, one can calculate the amplification factors $F(f)$ of a stellar field embedded in a macrolens~\citep{Shan:2022xfx}.